 Burn the Business Plan A Review of Carl Schramm's Book

 Burn the Business Plan: The title is arresting and has a lot of truth.
 I am a retired MBA teacher of new venture creation and many of my students produced business plans.
-For me though a business plan is not necessarily a 50p document with as may pages of appendices.
+For me though a business plan is not necessarily a 50pp document with as may pages of appendices.
 While Professor Schramm says they are just for venture capitalists and the poor souls who start businesses thinking that they’ll raise millions, actually some sort of plan is vital.

-Readers of the book will save themselves a lot more time than it takes to read it, and may avoid pitifully obvious mistakes.
+Readers of the Burn the Business Plan will save themselves a lot more time than it takes to read it, and may avoid pitifully obvious mistakes.
 You may want to take a look at Business Plan Mistakes and How to Avoid Them.
 Venture Founders has other helpful pages like the Business Model Planner, Business Plan Outline and the Business Model Canvas.